I need to repeat a failed module. How will this impact my tuition fee?

 When I set up my accommodation payment plan, the amount field is 0.00, is this correct?

-Yes, the payment plan system allows you to sign a blank mandate- you will receive a payment plan schedule confirming the remaining instalment collection dates and amounts within 48 hours of submitting a new plan.
+Yes, the payment plan system allows you to sign a blank mandate- you will receive a payment plan schedule confirming the remaining instalment collection dates and amounts before the following instalment collection.

 Suspending or withdrawing from your studies will affect your fees

 Fees charged to registered students will be calculated based upon the date the University is formally informed of any change in registration.
-Students should therefore follow the University’s formal procedures for withdrawal or suspension outlined at www.liverpool.ac.uk/student-administration/managing-my-studies/
+Students should therefore follow the University’s formal procedures for withdrawal or suspension outlined here.
+Further information can be found at: Suspending or withdrawing from your studies will affect your fees 2023.

 If you are receiving maintenance payments from Student Finance, you will be contacted by Student Finance to request the return of any overpayment of your maintenance loan in line with the liability points of your withdrawal date.
 You are strongly advised to discuss this in detail with our Money Advice and Guidance Team at firstname.lastname@example.org before finalising your decision to withdraw.